-Markets are trading just 5 per cent away from their peak levels and hence there is very little value that one can find.
+Markets are trading at peak levels and hence there is very little value that one can find.
 However, we have recommended a few stocks that may still be able to make some money and are great stock picks in India for 2018.

 Here are a few of these which have the potential to give returns.